-We hold the Carbon Trust Standard globally and were the second-ever organisation to gain that certification for our worldwide operations.
 In the last decade, we have reduced the energy used at our London headquarters by nearly 50%.

 We are committed to upholding the highest possible standards of working practices and human rights, including equal employment, freedom of speech and of association, and cultural, economic and social well-being.
 We oppose illegal or inhumane labour practices, including slavery, servitude, forced or compulsory labour and human trafficking.